 WAC 296-67-339 Pre-startup safety review.
-(1) The employer must perform a pre-startup safety review (PSSR) for new processes and for modified processes if the modification necessitates a change in the PSI, and for partial or unplanned shutdowns.
+(1) The employer must perform a pre-startup safety review (PSSR) for new processes and for modified processes if the modification necessitates a change in the PSI, and for partial, planned, or unplanned shutdowns/outages, where activities exceed those covered under an existing procedure.
 The employer must also perform a PSSR for all turnaround work performed on a process.

-(2) The pre-startup safety review must confirm all of the following prior to the introduction of hazardous chemicals or materials to a process:

-(a) Construction, maintenance, and repair work has been performed in accordance with design specifications;
+(2) The pre-startup safety review must confirm all of the following prior to the introduction of highly hazardous chemicals or materials to a process: (a) Construction, maintenance, and repair work has been performed in accordance with design specifications;